DanielSergheenco/eth-prescriptions/README.md

   8. Total Amount - the total amount of pills to be dispensed by the pharmacist to the patient
   9. Expiration Date - the date in which the prescription expires.
 We check against the expiration date when the patient tries to fill the prescription

-The code for the non-fungible ERC-721 token, PerscriptionNFT.sol is hosted here [link.](https://github.com/tylerdiaz/Heisenberg/blob/master/contract/token/PrescriptionNFT.sol)
+The code for the non-fungible ERC-721 token, PrescriptionNFT.sol is hosted here [link.](https://github.com/sigma67/eth-prescriptions/blob/master/contract/token/PrescriptionNFT.sol)

-## Conclusion
+## Development
-We are excited to announce that after 24 hours of deep focus and dedication, we are happy to announce that Project Heisenberg is successfully up and running — and available for use for Doctors, Patients, and Pharmacists.

-Three separate portals (one for each predefined role) have been developed as a web app for doctors, patients, and pharmacists.
-The interface leverages the ReactJS framework and pulls methods from the Web3.JS library to interact with the blockchain through the ABI.

-To access the application, download the [Metamask extension](https://github.com/MetaMask), create an account, and visit the following addresses:
-  * <b>Doctor Portal</b> [Link.](http://34.201.43.128:3000/)
-  * <b>Patient Portal</b> [Link.](http://34.201.43.128:3001/)
-  * <b>Pharmacist Portal</b> [Link.](http://34.201.43.128:3001/)
+It is recommended to use Truffle and Ganache for simplified development.

+Metamask is required as a Web3 provider when trying out the user interfaces.